rethomics/ggetho/README.md

     ## 864019: 20|toy_experiment 431990  FALSE  FALSE
     ## 864020: 20|toy_experiment 432000  FALSE  FALSE

-As you can see, in addition to the `id` clumun, which uniquely identify an animal, our data has three variables:
+As you can see, in addition to the `id` column, which uniquely identify an animal, our data has three variables:

 -   `t` -- the time
 -   `moving` -- whether the animal is moving at that time
 -   `asleep` -- whether the animal is asleep

-Let our variable of interest be `moving` and we want moving (as a proportion) on the y axis (and implicitly, `t` is on the x axis).
-We also want different colours (`colour`) for each condition, then we would start by "translating" this verbal request in a object like this:
+Let our variable of interest be `moving` and we want `moving` (as a proportion) on the y axis (and implicitly, `t` is on the x axis).
+We also want different colours (`colour`) for each condition, then we would start by "translating" this verbal request to an object like this:

 ``` r
 pl1 <- ggetho(dt, aes(y=moving, colour=condition))